marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get a Traffic Ticket Dismissed In Maryland

 Getting a traffic ticket dismissed in Maryland is typically complex, but it is usually possible with an attorney’s aid.
 The court only dismisses a traffic ticket if the driver is found not guilty at their hearing.
-To get started, the offender must respond to the ticket and initiate a contestation before the ticket’s due date.
+To get started, the offender may need to respond to the ticket and initiate a contestation before the ticket’s due date.

 Are Driving Records Public In Maryland?